Haydeni0/pi-humidity/README.md

 ## Summary

-Tool for humidity and temperature logging and webpage visualisation on a Raspberry Pi, using [Adafruit DHT22 sensors](https://learn.adafruit.com/dht).
+Tool for humidity and temperature logging/visualisation using multiple [Adafruit DHT22 sensors](https://learn.adafruit.com/dht), hosted on a Raspberry Pi.

-See the [install guide](#install-guide) for instructions on the setup process
+See the [install guide](#install-guide) for instructions on the setup process.

 ---